Custom roles and permissions

 This document explains how to use custom roles and permissions – a feature that helps setting up different access to content for different groups of users.
 Custom roles do not apply to the on-demand tier, which have standard spaces that come with predefined roles.

-The document is divided further in three major topics:
+The document is divided further in four major topics:

 - How Roles and Permissions work?